 In the words of one senior staff physician, “The regulations have come home to roost.”
 And quality care sailed out the window.

 Neither group has any interest in status or money.
-Navy SEALs fight to the death, and ER doctors fight for life; both situations are a bloody war, and the bonds between teammates are equally strong.
+Navy SEALs fight to the death, and ER doctors fight for life.
+Both situations are a bloody war, both require an elite set of talents and skills, and the bonds between teammates are similarly powerful.

 Director: Ryan McGarry

-Run Time: 1 hour, 40 minutes
+Run Time: 1 hour, 18 minutes

-Release Date: June 20
+Release Date: June 20, 2014

 5 stars out of 5